pantrypoints/sp/content/en/research/countries/china/xi/chapter-15g.md

 can lead people forward smoothly, while wrong thinking can cause the development of a political party and a country to encounter twists and turns or even disastrous consequences.
 History shows that whether or not there is a strong ideological leadership force is directly related to the rise and fall of a political party.
-The ideological leadership of the Communist Party of China refers to the ability to continuously promote theoretical innovation, arm the mind with the party's innovative theory, unify thinking, guide practice, advance work, and resist the interference of erroneous ideological trends.
+The ideological leadership of the CCP refers to the ability to continuously promote theoretical innovation, arm the mind with the party's innovative theory, unify thinking, guide practice, advance work, and resist the interference of erroneous ideological trends.

 To enhance the leadership of ideas, we must continuously improve the ability of theoretical innovation.
-The Communist Party of China has a fine tradition and excellent character of theoretical innovation.
+The CCP has a fine tradition and excellent character of theoretical innovation.
 During the revolutionary years, the Chinese Communists, mainly represented by Comrade Mao Zedong, did not stick to rules, actively opposed dogmatism and empiricism, integrated the basic tenets of Marxism with the reality of the Chinese revolution, founded Mao